 Estonian Academy of Arts collaborates with more than a 100 partner universities in the world.
 While most partners are located in Europe, we also have active collaboration with partners in Canada, USA, Australia, New Zealand, Chile, Thailand, China, Japan etc.

 EKA’s outgoing student mobility is of the highest ratio among public universities in Estonia.
 Outgoing and incoming student mobility has been in good balance.
 Feedback from incoming exchange students shows that the EAA is highly valued for it’s small study groups and individual approach by highly professional academic tutors.

-Between 2014 – 2020 the EKA also hosts the secretariat of Nordic design education collaboration network CIRRUS.
-The EKA is also an active member in CUMULUS, leading a Fashion and Design working group of the association, ELIA, EAAE, KUNO and other smaller international speciality networks.
+Between 2014 – 2023 the EKA also hosts the secretariat of Nordic design education collaboration network CIRRUS.
+EKA is also an active member in CUMULUS, leading a Fashion and Design working group of the association, ELIA, EAAE, KUNO and other smaller international speciality networks and associations.